Burrell College of Osteopathic Medicine

 Applicants will be required to submit necessary matriculation documents, including a deposit, according to the following schedule:

-- Those receiving seat offers after February 28 may be asked for an immediate seat deposit.
+- Those offered a seat after May 15 may be asked for an immediate seat deposit.

 - Maximum time for applicant to accept offer: 30 days